What’s The Difference Between Liposuction and Tummy Tuck Surgery?

 Tummy tuck procedure

 In a full tummy tuck, the surgeon makes one large horizontal incision on the lower part of the belly and one cut on the belly button after administering anesthesia.
-Once the abdominal skin is lifted, the abdominal muscles are repaired, and the excess fat and skin are removed.
+The abdominal muscles are repaired once the abdominal skin is lifted and the excess fat and skin are removed.
 Then, the surgeon repositions the navel, and the incisions are sutured.

 What are the Side Effects of Liposuction and Abdominoplasty?